 To earn the master’s degree, students must complete 30 credits with a minimum 3.0 GPA and no grades less than a C. Any course with a grade less than C must be retaken.

 The program has 9 credits of required courses and 21 credits of electives.
 A flexible elective structure allows students to customize the degree to coincide with career goals.
-Certain elective sequences can lead to certifications in the areas of social media and user experience during the course of study.
+Students have the opportunity to enroll in an optional 3-credit internship as part of the program.
+Also available is a 3-credit independent study course for students who want to do advanced work or research on a particular topic.

 A required master’s capstone experience is included in the 30 credits.
 For the capstone, the students create a professional quality web portfolio selected from the best work from their courses and experiences while in the program.